Solomon Islands says won't allow Chinese military base and knows 'ramification'

 "They want a military port in PNG [Papua New Guinea].
 They've got one in Sri Lanka, and they're looking obviously at other places where they can put them," he said.

+China offered to redevelop a naval base in Papua New Guinea in 2018 but Australia's closest northern neighbour decided to have Australia to develop the base instead.

+A Chinese state company runs the Sri Lankan port of Hambantota under a 99-year lease, although Sri Lanka has previously said the port cannot be used for Chinese military purposes.

-A Chinese military base in the Solomon Islands would prompt Australia to significantly increase its military deployment to the region because it the islands are very close to Australia, he said.
+A Chinese military base in the Solomon Islands would prompt Australia to significantly increase its military deployment to the region because the islands are very close to Australia, Dutton said.

-"The Chinese are incredibly aggressive.
-The tactics that they're deploying into small island nations is quite remarkable," he added.
+Australia's foreign minister Marise Payne said the security agreement between Solomon Islands and China would undermine stability in the region.

+"We don't believe that there is a need for countries outside the Pacific family to have a security role," she said on local radio on Friday.

 China's foreign ministry said on Thursday "the China-Solomon islands security cooperation does not target any third party and does not conflict with other countries", and the agreement covered social order, protecting lives and property, and natural disaster response.